-Disclaimer: This story is based on characters and situations created and owned by JK Rowling, various publishers including but not limited to Bloomsbury Books, Scholastic Books, Warner Bros., Inc. and Sony (Pottermore).
+Disclaimer: This story is based on characters and situations created and owned by JK Rowling, various publishers including but not limited to Bloomsbury Books, Scholastic Books, Raincoat Books, Warner Bros., Inc. and Sony (Pottermore).
 No money is being made and no copyright or trademark infringement is intended.

 More than Meets the Eye